 A whole lifetime of reading books and years of death defying shamanic practice was utterly meaningless because when it came to the crunch I did not know myself, I fell into a hole so deep it seemed insurmountable”

-Five years of chronic pain, a malfunction in the central nervous system, has taught Keeb how to approach the problem of psychological and physical recovery; what tools to use, what meditation really means.
+Six years of chronic pain, brought about by the incorrect choice of a sportsmen’s surgery, has taught Keeb how to approach the problem of psychological and physical recovery; what tools to use, what meditation really means.
 In that time, taken to the very edge of sanity, Keeb has learnt from an experience which is far deeper than books or a teacher could have shared.
 Keeb does not offer a system to bliss, a specific solution to our own personal problems; that would be wholly and utterly immoral, the very denial of love.
 Instead Keeb shows how to approach to the problem of sorrow and come upon a compassion without start or end.